How is your personal information used by CTP Insurers?

-Your CTP Insurer uses your personal information to provide you with CTP insurance cover.
-Other CTP Insurers may also have access to your personal information if required to progress a claim.
+Your CTP Insurer uses your personal information to provide you with CTP insurance cover and for CTP insurance business.
 Your details will not be disclosed to any other third party, except as permitted or required by law.

-CTP Insurers (and any third party service providers they use) must comply with Commonwealth or State statutory requirements and with the Australian Privacy Principles.
+CTP Insurers (and any third party service providers they use) must comply with Commonwealth privacy laws including the Australian Privacy Principles.

 - how to access the personal information the CTP Insurer holds about you